-- 1. The soil sampling shall be performed in accordance with ASTM D 1586 which shall be consulted for description of equipment required, preparation for and method of boring, care of samples, logging and data required, and groundwater determination.
+- 1. The soil sampling shall be performed in accordance with ASTM D1586 Standard Test method for Standard Penetration Test (SPT) and Split-Barrel Sampling of Soils, which shall be consulted for description of equipment required, preparation for and method of boring, care of samples, logging and data required, and groundwater determination.
 Soil sampling shall be carried to the proposed depths shown on the Plans unless otherwise directed by the Engineer.
 Auguring between samples will be permitted if, in the opinion of the Engineer, subsurface conditions allow. - 2.
-Samples recovered from wash water commonly called "wash samples" will be unacceptable. - 3.
-In general, the use of water for cleaning out the casing will be permitted; however, if the moisture content of the material below the casing might be altered by water in the casing, such water shall be removed by an approved method. - 4.
-Test holes drilled through overburden shall be suitably cased to permit obtaining "dry samples" of the sizes specified or directed by the Engineer. - 5.
-Blasting with small charges to remove small boulders or other obstructions which cannot be conveniently removed will not be permitted unless otherwise authorized by the Engineer. - 6.
-A continuous record shall be kept of the number of hammer blow per foot of penetration on a comparative basis.
-The same weight and fall of casing hammer shall be used for drilling casings of the same size by all drilling rigs used by the Contractor on this work. - 7.
+Soil samples recovered from wash water commonly called "wash samples" will be unacceptable. - 3.
+In general, the use of water for cleaning out the casing will be permitted; however, if the moisture content of the material below the casing might be altered by water in the casing, such water shall be removed by an approved method prior to advancing the borehole.

+- 4. Test holes drilled through overburden shall be suitably cased to recover "dry samples", i.e., samples unaffected by water used to clean out the casing, of the sizes specified or directed by the Engineer. - 5.
+Provide suitable means of advancing beyond boulders or other obstructions.
+Blasting is prohibited. - 6.
+A continuous record shall be kept of the number of hammer blow per foot of penetration required in driving the casing.
+All drilling rigs used by the Contractor throughout the work shall use the same weight and fall of casing hammer to drill casings of the same size to maintain casing penetration data on a comparative basis. - 7.
 During the sinking of the casing, observations shall be made to determine the elevation of the water surface in the hole.
 On any day in which a boring is not completed, the hole shall be pumped as nearly dry as practicable and permitted to stand overnight.
-Before resuming work the next day the elevation of the water surface in the hole shall be determined.
+Before resuming work the next day the elevation of the water surface in the hole shall be determined. - 8.
+The use of drilling mud may be permitted only with prior approval from the Engineer.
+Mud rotary drilling shall be performed in accordance with ASTM D5783 Standard Guide for Use of Direct Rotary Drilling with Water-Based Drilling Fluid for GeoEnvironmental Exploration and the Installation of Subsurface Water-Quality Monitoring Devises. - 9.
+Place the bottom 6 inches, or less if recovery is less than 6 inches, in a sample jar and label with the date, project name, boring number, sample number, blow count, and recovery.
+Place sample jars in jar boxes and label boxes with date, project name, boring numbers, and sample numbers.
+Sample jar boxes shall be labeled as "Complete" if all the sample jars are contained in one box, or "Continued" if the sample jars are continued in the next sample jar box.

-D. Core Borings
+D. Core Drilling